nvibert/vCoders-Bash-Shell-Scripting/lessons/LogAnalysisViaShellCmds.md

 % ls -lh "$endfilename"
 ```

-So far we are doing great, all we have left to do is clean-up of the old fragments, which are not needed anymore.
+So far we are doing great, all we have left to do is clean-up of the old fragments, which are not needed any more.
 It might be a good idea to delete the files only if the re-assembly was successful, so in this case, we could use `&&`:

 ```shell
 % firstfrag=./esx-esxi-dell-m.rainpole.com-2021-03-08--14.49-17885597/commands/vsi_traverse_-s.txt.FRAG-00000